dani/patrix/README.md

   * --debug: if present, will be verbose
   * --conf: path to a conf file.
 Default conf file is ~/.patrixrc
   * --file: if action is send-file, specify the path of the file to send
+  * --invite: a matrix ID (@user:server.domain.tld) to invite in a room.
+Can be specified several times
+  * --name: set the name of a room
+  * --topic: set the topic of a room
+  * --alias: set an alias for a room
   * --action: what to do.
 Valid actions are
     * send-msg (default): send the text message
     * send-message: an alias for send-msg
     * send-notice: send a notice.
 Very similar to send-msg but the client may display it differently.
 Eg Riot will not notify you for notices
     * send-file: send a binary file. --file must be set
+    * create-room: create a new room
     * get-access-token: just login and print the access token
     * get-room-list: prints the list of public rooms of this server